Frequently Asked Questions

 Who are the other participants in the program?

 BIMA is a coeducational program that seeks to bring together high school artists from different backgrounds and experiences.
 Participants come from all over the United States, Canada, Israel, Russia, Germany, and other countries, with diverse artistic and educational experiences, family backgrounds, and previous experience with Judaism.

 Who are the faculty and staff?

 The BIMA arts faculty are accomplished professional musicians, artists, writers, actors, and dancers.
-The residential staff of community educators and interns includes graduate students, rabbinical students, arts educators and Jewish educators.
+The residential staff of community educators includes graduate students, rabbinical students, arts educators and Jewish educators.